 For a full look at the current evidence, click here.

 Beyond commenting on the science, you might consider telling your success story about how you achieved good health by ignoring the dietary guidelines.

-The Nutrition Coalition (TNC) does not promote any one diet, nor does it promote a “one size fits all” model for everyone.
-Yet it is an undeniable fact that the high-carbohydrate approach enshrined in the Dietary Guidelines has not produced good health for the majority of Americans.
+The Nutrition Coalition (TNC) does not promote any one diet, nor does it promote a “one size fits all” model for all people.
+Yet it is an undeniable fact that the high-carbohydrate approach enshrined in the Dietary Guidelines for Americans has not produced good health for the majority of Americans.